 PALS New Provider 2-Day Course

-We will no longer be accepting registrations from students for advanced American Heart Association classes.
+We will no longer be accepting registrations from nursing students for advanced American Heart Association classes.
 This does not include healthcare provider CPR, however, classes such as ACLS, PALS, PEARS and NRP will not be offered to students.
 In discussions with AHA personnel we found they discourage such training in students who will not have the opportunity to use the skills.

 Pre course Requirements